aaronpowell/aaronpowell.github.io/src/documents/posts/2014-03-06-debugging-jquery-events.html.md

 Conveniently jQuery offers a bit of a backdoor into its internals which we can leverage for this purpose, and that's `$._data`.

-**It's worth pointing out that `$._data` is an "intenral" jQuery API which is undocumented, it might be removed one day so use it with caution.**
+**It's worth pointing out that `$._data` is an "internal" jQuery API which is undocumented, it might be removed one day so use it with caution.**

 This method takes 3 arguments, but for our purpose we're really only interested in the first, which is a DOM element.
 Not that this is a **DOM element** and not a jQuery element, passing in a jQuery element will not yield the results you desire.